backstage/backstage/plugins/catalog-backend/api-report.md

   ): Promise<boolean>;
 }

+// Warning: (ae-missing-release-tag) "GithubMultiOrgReaderProcessorBuilder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class GithubMultiOrgReaderProcessorBuilder
+  implements CatalogProcessorBuilder
+{
+  constructor(
+    githubCredentialsProviderFactory: IGithubCredentialsProviderFactory,
+  );
+  // Warning: (ae-incompatible-release-tags) The symbol "fromConfig" is marked as @public, but its signature references "GithubMultiOrgReaderProcessor" which is marked as @alpha
+  //
+  // (undocumented)
+  fromConfig(
+    config: Config,
+    options: {
+      logger: Logger_2;
+    },
+  ): GithubMultiOrgReaderProcessor;
+}

 // Warning: (ae-missing-release-tag) "GitHubOrgEntityProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)